wahiqq/todolist/README.md

 # Assignment Questions Answers
+Most of the questions were answered in class but I still tried to answer them here.

-Question 1
+Resources Used: SQLite3 Documentation, COMP350 Notes, GitHub CP Question 1

 What happens to the application on "cold start" (i.e. when you start it with no database, tables or data in the tables).